naninovel/docs/docs/guide/custom-variables.md

 @set g_ClearedRouteY?=false
 ```

-## Variable Triggers
+## Variable Events

 When building a [custom UI](/guide/user-interface#ui-customization) or other systems, you may want to listen for (react to) events when a variable's value changes.
 For example, when creating a character stats screen, you might want the text to update with the variables.
-While the conventional way to implement such behavior is by using a C# script, you can also use the `Custom Variable Trigger` component.
+While the conventional way to implement such behavior is by using a C# script, you can also use the `Variable Events` component.
 This component will invoke Unity events when a variable with a specified name changes.

 ![](https://i.gyazo.com/22eddd109e76d4e63c461e9d75b20ceb.png)